Start of Semester and Matriculation

 Academics

-The key meeting you will have at this time of year is with your personal tutor, programme director or supervisor, depending on your studies.
-Current student Daniel Suarez Bernal outlines his thoughts on the key points of this first meeting.
+The key meeting you will have at this time of year is with your Student Adviser, programme director or supervisor, depending on your studies.